kiingdavies/markdown-portfolio/_includes/04-lists.md

 Replace this with a list of your favorite things.
 1. Hello world
 2. console.log
-  -  Type enter
+    1. Type enter
-  -  commit change
+    2.  commit change
-3. Merge branches
+3. Merge branches <br>
+:heart:
+🌴
+- woow
+    - wonders